mpaillassa/MaxiMask/README.md

 ## Minimal use
 The minimal way to run MaxiMask is:
 ```
-python MaxiMask.py <cpu|gpu> <im_path>
+python maximask.py <im_path>
 ```
-Where:
-* <cpu|gpu> indicates your tensorflow installation hardware backend.
-It should always be "cpu" or "gpu".
-CPU is expected to be much slower than GPU.
-* <im_path> indicates the images you want to process.
+Where <im_path> indicates the images you want to process.
 It can specify:
   - A specific image HDU (CFITSIO notation) like <file.fits[nb_hdu]>: MaxiMask will process only the hdu <nb_hdu> of <file.fits>.
 This should return a file <file.masks<nb_hdu>.fits> with the masks in the Primary HDU.
   - A fits file like <file.fits>: MaxiMask will process all the image HDUs that contain 2D data and copy the source HDU otherwise.